Bathurst Regional Council area

 |Bathurst Regional Council area||2016||2011||Change|

-The major differences between the method of travel to work of the resident workers of Bathurst Regional Council area and New South Wales were:
+The major differences between the method of travel to work of the resident workers in Bathurst Regional Council area and the New South Wales workforce were:

-- A larger percentage of resident workers travelled to work by Car, as driver (70.6% compared to 57.8%)
+- A larger percentage of resident workers who travelled by car, as driver (70.6% compared to 57.8%)

-- A smaller percentage of resident workers travelled to work by Train (0.2% compared to 11.2%)
+- A smaller percentage of resident workers who travelled by bus (0.4% compared to 4.4%)

-- A smaller percentage of resident workers travelled to work by Bus (0.4% compared to 4.4%)
+- A larger percentage of resident workers who did not go to work (10.7% compared to 8.7%)

-The largest changes in the method of travel of work of the resident workers in Bathurst Regional Council area between 2011 and 2016 were:
+The largest changes in the method of travel to work of the resident workers in Bathurst Regional Council area between 2011 and 2016 were: